 The Impact Presenting open-enrollment Washington DC public speaking class in October 2018 almost got cancelled because of Hurricane Michael.
 But the 8 participants who braved the weather to show up were rewarded with an amazing class.

-What made this particular class unique were the number of attendees working for government and military agencies, non-profit, and foreign investment and trade organizations.
+What made this particular class unique was the number of attendees working for government and military agencies, non-profit, and foreign investment and trade organizations.
 In Washington DC, this kind of group is to be expected.
-Working for structured and formal organizations people are required, because of organizational rules, to use PowerPoint a very specific way.
+Working for structured and formal organizations, people are required by organizational rules to present using a PowerPoint in a very specific way.

-And as is the case with most organizations with these requirements, people spent way too much time preparing their talk by preparing their slides according to strict rules but nothing else in the way of preparation.
-This led, as was to be expected, to talks being being one-dimensional.
+And as is the case with most organizations with these requirements, the participants spent way too much time preparing their slides according to strict rules and nothing else in the way of preparation for the talk itself.
+This led, as was to be expected, to presentations being one-dimensional.

 Since we can't change the organizational rules, we focused on what participants could do to improve their talks without getting in trouble with their respective audiences, bosses, or organizations.

-We also practiced our storytelling, short examples of our data in a real-life situation, i.e. when telling our audience about an experience we (or someone else) had in relation to the subject we are speaking about.
+We also practiced our storytelling to exemplify our data in a real-life situation, i.e. telling our audience about an experience we (or someone else) had in relation to the subject we are speaking about.
 Here is a quick clip of us activating our storytelling body language.

-One key take-away, as with most Impact Presenting workshops, is that PowerPoint is just a tool.
+One key takeaway, as with most Impact Presenting workshops, was that PowerPoint is just a tool.
 As an analogy, it is like the trombone or snare drum or cymbals in an orchestra.
-It adds impact to the whole performance, but is not very appealing on its own.
+It adds impact to the whole performance but is not very appealing on its own.

 Join us next time!
-We are in the USA 2 times a year.
-Check our main page for class dates, book a private lesson (in person or virtually) or get in touch for more info!
+We are in the USA twice a year, so check our class dates, book a private lesson (in person or virtually), or get in touch for more info!